Go Diving with Sea Ventures in Fajardo or Humacao

 As it turned out, he was the only SCUBA certified member of the family, and he would need a dive buddy.
 Hmmm … Gwenn was going out of town for the week.
 This sounded like a good opportunity for me to have a little fun while she was away!

-So I made some calls, and was able to hook us up for a 2-tank dive mid-week with Sea Ventures out of Palmas del Mar in Humacao.
+So I made some calls, and was able to reserve a 2-tank dive mid-week with Sea Ventures out of Palmas del Mar in Humacao (they don’t runs tours from there anymore).
 It turned out to be a nice morning of diving for both me and our guest.

 Planning Our Trip